A survey and analysis of TLS interception mechanisms and motivations: Handshaking with middleboxes

 The first flaw exploits the absence of a full handshake between the middleboxes and the endpoints, i.e., there are no \textsf{Finish} messages for middleboxes to verify that messages have not been tampered.
 This allows an attacker who can tamper and revert the \textsf{ClientHello} and \textsf{ServerHello} as they pass through a middlebox to confuse the said middlebox.
 One attack consists in changing the server name in the SNI extension and returning the corresponding certificate, to lure the middlebox into applying different filtering rules.
 If the middlebox is additionally caching content, it will misattribute the server response to the wrong server, leading to cache poisoning.

 The second flaw exploits the ability of reader middleboxes to modify the content and calculate a valid MAC (as they are given the reader MAC key), which can confuse other readers down the path before being rejected by the endpoints.
 Those flaws consider a powerful attacker with the ability to intercept network communications simultaneously at different locations between the endpoints, which may not be realistic in certain cases.

-\subheadit{TLMSP} Transport layer Middlebox Security Protocol~\cite{tlmsp} is an ETSI draft based on mcTLS.
-It aims at standardizing the idea of multiple contexts with the ability to let middleboxes read and insert or delete information.
-Furthermore, it brings on-path middlebox discovery where mcTLS suggested to pre-configure the clients.
-Also, it aims to fix the previously reported flaws by introducing a new \textsf{Finished} message (\textsf{MiddleboxFin}) to conclude the handshake between the endpoints and each middlebox.
-Finally, other improvements include a guarantee that the messages went through all middleboxes and in the intended order.
+\subheadit{TLMSP} Transport layer Middlebox Security Protocol~\cite{tlmsp} is a recently standardized protocol based on mcTLS aiming to bring multiple contexts with the ability to let middleboxes read and insert or delete information.
+Furthermore, it brings on-path middlebox discovery where mcTLS suggested to pre-configure the clients, making it more deployment-friendly.
+The standard offers a way for middleboxes to add themselves in a list in the \textsf{ClientHello}, which is echoed back to the client in the \textsf{ServerHello} for the client to accept them.
+Similarly, a server could add server-side middleboxes.
+Also, TLMSP fixes the previously reported flaws on mcTLS by introducing a new \textsf{Finished} message (\textsf{MboxFinished}) to conclude the handshake between the endpoints and each middlebox.
+Other improvements include a guarantee that the messages went through all middleboxes and in the intended order.
 This property is also guaranteed in maTLS (see §\ref{sec:matls}).
-Note that the standard is not yet finalized, thus we do not further evaluate this protocol.
+However, TLMSP appears to add complexity compared to mcTLS due to e.g., newly introduced features such as the middlebox discovery process that leads to a negotiation possibly spanning across multiple TCP connections, the ability for a middlebox to leave an ongoing session, and session resumption.
+A careful verification of the protocol is missing.